maxboeck/mxb/src/posts/making-a-gigposter/2020-02-20-making-a-gigposter.md

     <figcaption>outer frame has rough edges to make it look more like a screenprint</figcaption>
 </figure>

 This is just an extra mask layer, where the sides are drawn with a [paintroller brush](https://www.brusheezy.com/free/paint-roller) that gives you these nice rough edges.
-These are small details, but they all add to the look and feel of the poster.
+These are small details, but they all add to the general look and feel of the poster.

 ## Typography

 Gigposters let you get really creative with type.
-There are some awesome pieces that use custom letterforms alltogether and make them a part of the artwork itself.
+There are some awesome pieces that use crazy custom letterforms and make them a part of the artwork itself.
 For my poster, I just wanted something simple that matched the illustration style.

 I found this nice big brush font called "Generous" by Danish type foundry [PizzaDude](http://pizzadude.dk/).
 It has broad strokes and rough edges that go well with the background, and work nicely as the display font.
 I paired it with the clean sans-serif [Brandon Grotesque](https://www.fonts.com/font/hvd-fonts/brandon-grotesque) for the body copy.